 Final grades will be issued to all students at the end of the term based on the criteria outlined in the course syllabus.
-A student who wants to contest a grade must do so within six weeks of the awarding of the grade.
+A student who wants to appeal a grade must do so within three weeks of the awarding of the grade.
 A grade cannot be changed after this period without approval by the department chair and the division dean.

 Students will be graded by the following system:

 |A||Excellent academic performance, consistent mastery of facts and concepts, and a thorough understanding of course content.|

 |B||Good academic performance, high-level mastery of course content.|